tvaroglu/spot_me_backend/README.md

 - Implementing RuboCop and RuboCop extensions for code styling and best practices
 - Deploying the API to Heroku for production

 ### Learning Goals

   - ⭐ Consume two or more external APIs which require authentication
   - ⭐ Build APIs that return JSON responses
   - ⭐ Use an external OAuth provider to authenticate users
-  - ⭐ Create a project with a separate frontend and backend
+  - ⭐ Create a project with a separate front end and back end
+  - ⭐ Apply RuboCop’s style guide for code quality
   - ⭐ Organize and refactor code to be more maintainable
   - ⭐ Implement a self-referential relationship in ActiveRecord
+  - ⭐ Create instance and class methods on a Rails model that use ActiveRecord methods and helpers
+  - ⭐ Use Rails to create web pages that allow users to CRUD resources
+  - ⭐ Write model and feature tests that fully cover data logic and potential user behavior
-  - ⭐ Utilize Continuous Integration using Travis CI
+  - ⭐ Utilize Continuous Integration via Travis CI
   - ⭐ Deploy to Heroku
   - ⭐ Implement a production-quality user interface using Bootstrap or other common CSS styling framework
-  - ⭐ Implement project management by using project boards, participating in daily stand-ups and team retros
+  - ⭐ Implement agile project management by using project boards, participating in daily stand-ups and team retros
-  - ⭐ Use Rails to create web pages that allow users to CRUD resources
   - ⭐ Utilize quality workflow practices: small commits, descriptive pull requests, and code reviews
   - ⭐ Write thorough, understandable documentation
-  - ⭐ Create instance and class methods on a Rails model that use ActiveRecord methods and helpers
-  - ⭐ Write model and feature tests that fully cover data logic and potential user behavior
-  - ⭐ Apply RuboCop’s style guide for code quality

 ## Database Schema